Skip to content

 return 0;

-delete, resulting in a memory leak, is one of C++'s most notorious problems.
+Pitfall Warning: Forgetting to delete, resulting in a memory leak, is one of C++'s most notorious problems.
 Leaked memory is never reclaimed before the program ends.
-For short-lived console programs, this usually isn't a big deal (the operating system reclaims all resources when the process exits), but for long-running server programs or embedded systems, a memory leak will slowly eat away at available memory until the system eventually crashes.
-This is exactly why we repeatedly emphasized RAII in previous chapters—by using smart pointers (std::unique_ptr,std::shared_ptr) and containers (std::vector,std::string) to manage dynamic memory, we let destructors automatically release resources, fundamentally eliminating the need for manualdelete.
+For short-lived console programs, this usually isn't a big deal (the operating system reclaims all resources when the process exits), but for long-running server programs or embedded systems, a memory leak will slowly consume all available memory, eventually causing the system to crash.
+This is why we repeatedly emphasized RAII in previous chapters—use smart pointers (std::unique_ptr, std::shared_ptr) and containers (std::vector, std::string) to manage dynamic memory, letting destructors automatically release resources and fundamentally eliminating the need for manual delete.

-Global variables, namespace-scope variables, variables declared with static, and class static member variables all belong to static storage duration.
+Global variables, namespace-scoped variables, variables declared with static, and class static member variables all belong to static storage duration.
 Their lifetimes span the entire execution of the program: they are created and initialized before main() begins executing, and are destroyed only after main() returns.

 #include <iostream>